MakuwaDev/UW-Projects/Year2/Algorithms and Data Structures/SmallTask09/README.md

-# Finding Clearings in Bit Park
+# Finding Clearings in a Bit Park
 ## Short task summary/translation:
 In **Bit Park**, there are **n** clearings numbered from **1 to n**.
 Some pairs of clearings are connected by **bidirectional paths**, forming a **binary tree** rooted at clearing **1**.